TobyLobster/StarshipCommand2022/README.md

 Here we detail some interesting implementation points of the original game.

 ### Plotting enemies
 Unusually, each enemy is plotted using a pixel plotting routine, not a sprite plotting routine as per most games.
-It makes sense for this game since each enemy can be rotated at 32 different angles.
+It makes sense for this game since each enemy can be rotated at 32 different angles, which would be a lot of sprites.

 Enemies are drawn using five arcs of this circle:

 ![Circle](documents/circle.png)